rnielikki/Patapon-Info/pac/_build/md/setreqactoradventradius.md

 # setReqActorAdventRadius

-Decides approach speed of an enemy, as [reqActor](./setreqactortype.md) scope.
+Decides the distance of the units in same squad, as [reqActor](./setreqactortype.md) scope. **The spreading distance is random**.

+Used for planting grass.

 See also: [setAdventRadius](./setadventradius.md)